Names-Are-Hard-Training-Apps/nahta-cycling/README.md

 # WARNING

 Currently, this app does nothing.
 Unless you are a developer, there is nothing to do.
 There is nothing to document right now, unless you want to document getting spring boot set up.
 I don't know that that is necessary given the files in the repo, but I am open to ideas.

+# TESTING
+To run the application, run 'java -jar /path/to/jar/that/maven/built.jar